katxeus/civic-participation-network/README.md

 ## Leadership Index
 Use the platform's open sourced data to compute and derive a leadersip index that quantifies and assess leader-citizen engagement.
 This will help quantify a parametrized measurements of leader engagement to the citizenry.
+The index will present a measure of participation